termith-anr/idefix/README.md

 - *[Download our lastest ZIP](https://github.com/termith-anr/idefix/archive/master.zip)*
 - Unzip the folder

 ### Install

-* Open a terminal (Console) onto the idefix downloaded folder
+* Open a terminal (console) in the idefix previously downloaded folder
-* Launch the command (this will download the required modules)
+* Launch the command (will download required modules) :

     ```
      npm install